Here are the latest COVID-19 case numbers confirmed Thursday in Washington

 Case rates

-For the past seven days, Washington had a case rate of 21.2 per 100,000 people.
-Five states were lower.
+For the past seven days, Washington had a case rate of 20.7 per 100,000 people.
+Eight states were lower.

-Arizona has the highest rate in the United States at 94.2.
-Hawaii is the lowest at 7.8.
+Texas has the highest rate in the United States at 69.2.
+Hawaii is the lowest at 6.

 Vaccine

-As of Thursday, 774,425 doses had been delivered to state providers and 125,775 had been delivered for the CDC’s long-term care vaccination program.
-Of those delivered doses, 60.5% had been administered.
+As of Thursday, more than 1.1 million doses had been delivered to the state.
+Of those delivered doses, 66.6% had been administered.

 Currently approved vaccines require two shots for maximum effectiveness.